artkoder/events-bot-new/README.md

 Telegram bot for publishing event announcements.
 Daily announcements can also be posted to a VK group.
 Use `/regdailychannels` and `/daily` to manage both Telegram channels and the VK group including posting times.

+Superadmins can use `/vk` to monitor VK communities: add or remove groups and manually fetch posts from the last three days.

 This is an MVP using **aiogram 3** and SQLite.
 It is designed for deployment on Fly.io with a webhook.